trusona/trusona-server-sdk-c/src/pam/README.md

 - `settings`
   - Optional
-  - Path to the trusona settings JSON file
+  - If provided, expected to be the absolute path to the Trusona settings JSON file
   - If not provided, the default path of `/usr/local/etc/trusona/settings.json` is used

 - `tilted`